Why workspace matters

 If you’re working at home, it’s best to aim for a minimal design style that’s free of visual “clutter.”

 Physical boundaries reflect psychological ones.
-A clear division between workspace and home living space will help to prevent work thoughts from invading your mind at other times.
+A clear division between your workspace and home living space will help to prevent work thoughts from invading your mind when you’re not working.